TheDarrk/tambola-test/README.md

    - 15 random numbers are generated from the specified ranges
    - Numbers are called one by one (manually or automatically)
    - Players mark numbers on their tickets as they're called
+   - They can have achivements of early 5 early 7
    - First player to mark all called numbers wins!

-3. **Winning**: Full House - player who marks all 15 called numbers wins
+3. **Winning**: Full House - player who marks all 15 called numbers wins and achive all early achivement

 ## 🚀 Quick Start